Bryan Cohen

-Early life
+Early life and education

 Bryan Cohen was born on May 10, 1989, in Huntingdon Valley, Pennsylvania.
 He is Jewish, and has dual U.S.–Israeli citizenship.
 His older brother Aron Cohen played basketball for the University of Pennsylvania.

 Athletic career

 Cohen attended Abington Friends School, graduating in 2008.
 He played basketball for the Kangaroos.

 Cohen played basketball for Team USA in the 2009 Maccabiah Games, winning a gold medal.

 He next attended Bucknell University, graduating with a degree in economics in 2012.
-Cohen played basketball for the Bucknell Bison as a starting guard from 2008–12.
+Cohen played basketball for the Bucknell Bison as a starting guard from 2008–2012.
 His 353 points as a freshman in 2008–09 were the fourth-most by a freshman in Bucknell history, and he was named All-Rookie Patriot League.
-In 2009–10 he ranked ninth in the Patriot League in assists (84) and assists per game (2.7).
+In 2009–2010 he ranked ninth in the Patriot League in assists (84) and assists per game (2.7).
 In 2011–12 he was seventh in the Patriot League in assists (87), and eighth in assists per game (2.5).

 He was named Patriot League Defensive Player of Year in 2010, 2011, and 2012; he was the only player in league history to win the award three times, and the seventh in any NCAA Division I conference to win a defensive MVP award three times.
 He was named second-team All-Patriot League as a senior.
 His 313 career assists ranked eighth in school history.
 He was awarded the Bradley N. Tufts Award, presented to a Bucknell senior student-athlete in recognition of exceptional athletic achievements.

-Cohen played from 2012–14 for Maccabi Haifa in the Israeli Basketball Premier League.
+Cohen played from 2012–2014 for Maccabi Haifa in the Israeli Basketball Premier League.